 Social collaboration is recursive and constantly changing within the culture of work.
 In our preferred relational cycle, listening generates understanding and trust, bringing forth collaboration.
 In a contrary negative and destructive relational cycle listening wanes, generating misunderstanding and mistrusting, bringing forth social separation, redundant cost, internal competition, and fear (Jewell-Larsen & Sandow, 1999; Sandow & Allen, 2005).
-This is how “misalignment” feels as a group experiences a decline in their performance from a culture of collaboration to one of social separation.
-On the other hand, alignment is the feeling of wellbeing that accompanies collaboration.
+This is how an imbalance, or asymmetry, feels whenever a group experiences a decline in their performance from a culture of collaboration to one of social separation.
+On the other hand balance, or symmetry is a feeling of wellbeing that accompanies collaboration.

-How performance, productivity, and wellbeing are created in large social networks
+How performance, productivity, and wellbeing are created in social networks

-Before I can map a social network I need to listen to explanations concerning the creation of wellbeing to understand how performance, productivity, and wellbeing are created in large social networks, so I ask, “How do you do what you do when you create wellbeing?”
+Before I map a social network I listen to folks explain how performance, productivity, and wellbeing are created, so I ask, “How do you do what you do when you create wellbeing?”
 And, when I study social networks in organizations, I discover a natural social system that cannot be planned nor designed.
-Like Bill Hewlett and Dave Packard, we often call these natural social systems “informal” because they happen at informal times – coffee breaks, lunch dates or informal conversations during work-related conversations and spaces away from work.
+Like Bill Hewlett and Dave Packard, I often call these natural social systems “informal” because they happen at informal times – coffee breaks, lunch dates, or informal conversations during work-related conversations and spaces away from work.

-We live in language – the coordination of action.
+We live in language – the recursive coordination of collective actions.
 In these networks of conversations, our emotional desires guide our preferences in our daily living.
 Our preference for living together is to live well together – this is our social wellbeing.
-And, our social wellbeing is to collaborate, to be seen by others and to live in a manner where we feel supported, recognized and free to spontaneously organize how we do what we do.
+And, our social wellbeing is to collaborate, to be seen by others, and to live in a manner where we feel supported, recognized and free to spontaneously organize working together.

-When we feel supported, recognized, and free to organize how we do what we do, we feel well and we conserve our social wellbeing in networks of conversations I call social systems.
+When we feel supported, recognized, and free to organize our work, we feel well and we conserve our social wellbeing in networks of conversations I call social systems.
 Now there are many social systems happening coincidently in organizations and even more in our daily living.
 Networks of conversations of scientists inventing breakthroughs are concurrent with networks of conversations about sports, gardening, or family all happening in the conservation of social wellbeing.
 Further, when we conserve our social wellbeing in networks of networks of conversations, we live together in a social matrix that nurtures and brings forth one or more social systems.

-When I study social networks at work – those cultures whose network of conversations are coordinating some creation of value – I realize that the social matrix embeds the organization of the work network.
+When I study social networks at work I realize that the social matrix embeds the organization of the work network.
 The organization of the work network is a network of conversations amongst managers who share a common purpose to conserve and expand the value creation in the organization.
-When the organization of work and our social matrix align- innovation, productivity and wellbeing expand.
+When the organization of work and our social matrix are in balance- innovation, productivity, and wellbeing expand.
 Significantly.

 Bill and Dave co-created one of the greatest economies of our time in a garage while they were inventing electronic equipment for scientists and engineers.
-While their success in building electronic products continues on today, it was their invention of the HP Way that brought forth the Silicon Valley as a culture from which other technology companies could be established and thrive.
+While their success in building electronic products continues on today, it was their invention of the HP Way that established the Silicon Valley as a culture from which other technology companies could grow and thrive.
 I first began working with HP when I opened a business, employing people with developmental disabilities whose lives were at risk inside inhumane institutions.
 My little business proved that they could become productive workers and our data helped change policies leading to their liberation.
-In action, the HP Way changed my world.

 In the Industrial Age that preceded HP, coffee breaks and informal meetings were unproductive and often unpaid.
-Bill and Dave saw the same spaces as where some of the best work is done and where lasting friendships grow.
-In other words, Bill and Dave’s cultural preferences aligned with our natural social preferences and the Hewlett-Packard organization became embedded in a social matrix that brought forth a multitude of symmetrical social systems forming a new economy.
+Bill and Dave saw the same spaces as the space where some of our best work is done and where lasting friendships grow.
+In other words, Bill and Dave’s cultural preferences were in balance with our natural social preferences, and the Hewlett-Packard organization became embedded in a social matrix that brought forth a multitude of symmetrical social systems forming a new economy.

 “Although we are growing rapidly,” Dave says, “we never want to reach the point where someone must refer to a chart to determine how he should operate in his job.
 Nevertheless, the charts are most helpful in defining relationships within the corporation and formulating long-range organizational plans.”